xtne6f/tsmemseg/Readme.txt

 -m max_kbytes (kbytes), 32<=range<=32768, default=4096
   Maximum size of each segment.
 If segment length exceeds this limit, the segment is forcibly cut whether on a key packet or not.

+-g dir, default=""
+  Specify the directory for creating FIFOs.
+If not specified, created in "/tmp" with 0600 permission.
+  This option is ignored on Windows.

 seg_name
   Used for the name pattern of named-pipes/FIFOs used to access segments, or "-" (stdout).